FrogOfJuly/lithium_coolant/README.md

 \text{scale$\_\text{ Po}$} = \frac{W\_{\text{PuO}\_2}^{\text{thermal}} \cdot \rho\_{\text{Po}}}{W\_{\text{Po}}^{\text{thermal}} \cdot \rho\_{\text{PuO}\_2}} = \frac{140 \cdot \frac{kW}{kg} 11.5 \frac{kg}{L}}{0.417 \frac{kW}{kg} \cdot 9.2 \frac{kg}{L}} = 419.7
 $$

-Moreover, actual boiling point of polonium is $962 °C$, which is lower than boiling point of lithium.
-To enable lithium as coolant, one must replace pure polonium to thulium polonide, $\text{PoTm}$, which has  [*melting point*](https://en.wikipedia.org/wiki/Polonide#Intermetallic_polonides) of $2200 °C$.
-No salting needed, which is likely not that trivial anyways.
+Moreover, the actual boiling point of polonium is $962 °C$, which is lower than the boiling point of lithium.
+To enable lithium as a coolant, one must substitute pure polonium with thulium polonide, $\text{PoTm}$, which has  [*melting point*](https://en.wikipedia.org/wiki/Polonide#Intermetallic_polonides) of $2200 °C$.
+No salting is needed, which is likely not that trivial anyway.
 With so much heat power polonium could be replaced by its compound with no problems.

-This affects scale factor and in order to compute it I need density of $\text{PoTm}$.
-Which is apparently an unobtainable value.
+This affects the scale factor and in order to compute it I need a density of $\text{PoTm}$, which is, apparently, an unobtainable value.
 I will estimate it by polonium density as thulium and polonium have surprisingly similar values.
 The thermal power should be less and, the precise output is nowhere to be found.
 I will approximate it by molar mass ratio.

 $$
 \text{scale$\_\text{ PoTm}$} = \frac{\mu\_{Po}}{\mu\_{PoTm}} \cdot \text{scale$\_\text{ Po}$} = \frac{210}{210 + 168} \cdot 419.7 = 233.2